cssbristol/cssbristol.co.uk/blog.md

 show-in-nav: true
 ---

-# Our plans, 2017-18
+# Our plans, 2018-19

-We hope you enjoyed Welcome Week - we sure did.
-There's plenty more to come; tech talks, bar crawls, hackathons and more!
-We've even got a joint LAN with COGS planned!
-Watch this space or our [Facebook page](https://www.facebook.com/css.bristol.9/) for updates.
+Congratulations for making it - you're now a Computer Science student in Bristol!
+We hope you are excited about starting the Explore Week which will be filled with lots of interesting events.
+Watch our [Facebook page](https://www.facebook.com/css.bristol.9/) for updates.

 &nbsp;